OpenTreeOfLife/ot-ansible/README.md

     * This involves copying the tree and taxonomy to `~/ws/otc_ws_data`
     * The webservices are run using an instance of otcetera in `~/ws/local/bin/`

+# Local testing with Vagrant

+You can test any of the playbooks locally using Vagrant and VirtualBox (or other provider like VMWare, Hyper-V).
+Once you have vagrant and virtualbox installed, running `vagrant up` will start the virtual host and run the playbook `opentree.yml`.
+To run a different playbook, edit the `ansible.playbook` option in the Vagrantfile.

+See the [Ansible documentation on using Vagrant](https://docs.ansible.com/ansible/2.3/guide_vagrant.html) for more info.